dimalypai/mil-masters-thesis-chalmers/docs/report/03_RelatedWork.md

 well as for the general case.
 The author highlights that monads and monad transformers can express more concepts, but $Effects$ capture many useful use cases.
-Implementation of common effects and examples of their usage as well as DSL implementation in Idris is described in details in the paper.
+Implementation of common effects and examples of their usage as well as the library implementation in Idris are described in details in the paper.

 ### Extensible effects